melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

     ```

+There are several protocols for filtering VCF files.
+We have walked throught the VQSR strategy above and for other options please visit this [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035531112--How-to-Filter-variants-either-with-VQSR-or-by-hard-filtering).

-??? example "For a single sample VCF file"
+??? example "Filtering strategy for a single sample VCF file"
     Consider the following method to filter a single sample VCF file.
 Here we will go through the Convolutional Neural Net based protocol to annotate and filter the VCF file.

     This is a two step process: